You’ve just finished a tough workout and wonder if it’s smart to fuel up with carbs afterward.

 Exercising can leave your muscles feeling tired and depleted, but what happens next can make a big difference in how quickly you recover.
 Consuming certain foods post-workout can help replenish energy and nutrients that were lost during the session.
 Carbs are one of the key nutrients that can help your body recover efficiently and can offer some other benefits as well.

-Here are some pros and cons of consuming carbs post-workout:
+Here are the pros and cons of consuming carbs post-workout:

 What are the best carbs to eat after a workout?